PisiLinuxNew/pisilinux-welcome/README.md

 # pisilinux-welcome
 A welcome application that meets the user on Live CD mode or after installation in Pisi GNU/Linux.
+It has been written with Python 3.x and PyQt 5.x.

 # Installation and running
 After downloading or cloning this repository, open a terminal in directory that this repository has been downloaded or cloned and run that command for installation: